 Create the response by using an API object

-Create and send responses by using an API object.
 For example, the Pet Store API PetsApi interface includes the following operations to create responses related to a ShowPetById request:

 /**